openeuler-mirror/docs/docs/en/docs/A-Ops/auto-service-deployment-manual.md

 │  ├─roles # Role tasks of the component.
 │  │  ├─elasticsearch
 │  │  │  ├─tasks # Task steps in the playbook of the component.
-│  │  │  │      config_elasticsearch.yml # Defining the steps of configuration.
+│  │  │  │      config_elasticsearch.yml # Defines the steps of configuration.
-│  │  │  │      install_elasticsearch.yml # Defining the steps of installation.
+│  │  │  │      install_elasticsearch.yml # Defines the steps of installation.
 │  │  │  │      main.yml # Main script file executed by the task.
 The file includes the yml files for installing, configuring, and starting the role, and custom yml files.
-│  │  │  │      start_elasticsearch.yml # Defining the steps of startup.
+│  │  │  │      start_elasticsearch.yml # Defines the steps of startup.
 │  │  │  │
 │  │  │  └─templates # Template file required during the component installation.
 The actual file is generated based on the configured value.
 │  │  │          elasticsearch.j2